The most important thing is recognising the symptoms, something that we know women are less likely to do.

 We recommend that all women over the age of 40 visit their local GP or nurse for a health check to check their cardiovascular risk.
 If you are aged 40–74 you can ask for an NHS health check in England only, but similar schemes are available in other parts of the UK.

 Your doctor should invite you to review your risk every five years, but you can also just make an appointment yourself to check your blood pressure and cholesterol.

 This check may help to highlight anything that could put you at increased risk of having a heart attack.
 Identifying and managing risk factors such as high blood pressure or high cholesterol early on could help lower your risk of a heart attack in the future.

-If you have a family history of cardiovascular disease make sure you tell your doctor or nurse.
-You are considered to have a family history of cardiovascular disease if:
+If you have a family history of heart or circulatory disease make sure you tell your doctor or nurse.
+You are considered to have a family history of heart or circulatory disease if:

-- your father or brother was under the age of 55 when they were diagnosed with cardiovascular disease or
+- your father or brother was under the age of 55 when they were diagnosed with a heart or circulatory disease or

-- your mother or sister was under the age of 65 when they were diagnosed with cardiovascular disease.
+- your mother or sister was under the age of 65 when they were diagnosed with a heart or circulatory disease.

 More about heart attacks